 New research from ActionAid International, The Human Cost of Public Sector Cuts in Africa, highlights how over the last five years, austerity measures have led to the deterioration of public health and education services.
-The research draws from a survey conducted through interviews and focus group discussions in six African countries - Ethiopia, Ghana, Kenya, Liberia, Malawi and Nigeria - among 616 individuals in rural and urban locations (296 health and education workers and 320 service users).
-It reveals that a decline in the quality and availability of services has stretched frontline health and education workers thin, and threatened the rights of communities.
-Health and education workers are facing overwhelming workloads and fewer resources to perform their jobs effectively, while communities are deprived of public services due to high costs and poor quality.
+The research draws from a survey conducted through interviews and focus group discussions in six African countries - Ethiopia, Ghana, Kenya, Liberia, Malawi and Nigeria - among 616 individuals in rural and urban locations (296 health workers and teachers and 320 service users).
+It reveals that a decline in the quality and availability of services has stretched frontline health workers and teachers thin, and threatened the rights of communities.
+Health workers and teachers are facing overwhelming workloads and fewer resources to perform their jobs effectively, while communities are deprived of public services due to high costs and poor quality.

-Stretched Thin: Public Health and Education Workers
+>> Stretched Thin: Public Health Workers and Teachers

-The survey exposes the worsening conditions faced by health and education workers over the past five years.
+The survey exposes the worsening conditions faced by health workers and teachers over the past five years.
 Across both sectors, financial hardships have left workers struggling to meet basic needs.
-Across the six countries, education workers report a 50% drop in real income, while 97% of health workers describe their wages as insufficient to cover rent, food and household expenses.
+Across the six countries, 84% of all teachers surveyed reported a drop in real income of between 10 and 50% since 2020, while 97% of health workers describe their wages as insufficient to cover rent, food and household expenses.

 These financial pressures are compounded by soaring workloads.
-Rising student and patient numbers, combined with cuts in the public budget, have left 70% of education workers and 85% of health workers feeling overwhelmed.
+Rising student and patient numbers, combined with cuts in the public budget, have left 70% of teachers and 85% of health workers feeling overwhelmed.
 Teachers face classrooms packed with up to 200 students, while health workers confront long queues and patient delays due to equipment and medicine shortages.
-Women working in the health sector experience the heaviest burdens, and maternal care services have been stripped to the core.
-The crisis has taken a significant toll on mental wellbeing, with 89% of education workers and 95% of health workers reporting stress linked to financial instability and excessive workloads.
+Women experience the heaviest burdens, especially with maternal care services being stripped to the core.
+The crisis has taken a significant toll on mental wellbeing, with 89% of teachers and 95% of health workers reporting stress linked to financial instability and excessive workloads.

-Cuts to public budgets since 2020, have slashed essential funding.
-In the education sector, 87% of education worker respondents cite a shortage of essential classroom furniture and reduced access to teaching materials and 73% of education sector workers have had to purchase resources themselves.
-Meanwhile, 87% of health workers report a scarcity of medical equipment and supplies due to insufficient budgets, and 84% report severe shortages in staff and equipment, leading to longer wait times and a decline in service quality.
+Cuts to public budgets since 2020 have slashed essential funding.
+In the education sector, 87% of teacher respondents cite a shortage of essential classroom furniture and reduced access to teaching materials and 73% of education sector workers have had to purchase resources themselves.
+Meanwhile, 87% of health workers report a scarcity of medical equipment and supplies due to insufficient budgets, and 84% report severe shortages in staff, leading to longer wait times and a decline in service quality.
 Unions that advocate for these workers face their own limitations due to restrictive policies and funding shortages, while training opportunities - especially for women and rural workers - have dwindled.

 The consequences of these systemic failures are far-reaching.
-The strain on health and education workers jeopardises service delivery, raises attrition risks, and compromises the wellbeing of workers and their families.
+The strain on health workers and teachers jeopardises service delivery, raises attrition risks, and compromises the wellbeing of workers and their families.
 This emphasises the urgent need for reforms in pay, workloads, infrastructure and training, to save these essential public services.

-Appalling State of Public Services
+>> Appalling State of Public Services